risingwavelabs/risingwave/CONTRIBUTING.md

 ### End-to-End Testing

-Currently, we use [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) to run our e2e tests.
+Currently, we use [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) to run RisingWave e2e tests.

 sqllogictest installation is included when running `./risedev install-tools`.
 You may also install it with: